The boundary entropy function for interface conformal field theories: Holographic examples of interface entropy

-Notice that the mapping of $c_s$ to the ratio $l_L/l_R$ is highly non-trivial contingent on the specific details of the theory.
-In the symmetric case ($c_s=0$), equation (\ref{eq::interfaceentropy}) simplifies to the boundary entropy expression derived in \cite{Gutperle_2012}.
+Notice that the mapping of $c_s$ to the ratio $l_L/l_R$ is highly non-trivial and depends on the specific details of the theory.
+In the symmetric case, $c_s=0$, the result in (\ref{eq::interfaceentropy}) simplifies to the boundary entropy expression derived in \cite{Gutperle:2012hy}.

 Moreover, we can find a general form relating the integration constant $c_s$ and the ratio $l_L/l_R$.
 To establish this, we begin by considering the differential equation given in (\ref{eq::scalesymmetryLagrSolution}), which can be reformulated as